IHE/RAD.IRA/input/pagecontent/rad-x7.md

 ### 2:3.X7.1 Scope

-This transaction is used to unsubscribe a FHIRcast session.
+This transaction is used to unsubscribe from a FHIRcast session.

 ### 2:3.X7.2 Actors Roles